RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/docker-quickstart.md

 ---
 {{< warning >}}
 Docker containers are currently only supported for development and test environments, not for production.
+Use [Redis Enterprise on Kubernetes](<relref "/rs-docker-bug-bash/kubernetes/">) for a supported containerized deployment.
 {{< /warning >}}

 For testing purposes, you can run Redis Enterprise Software on Docker containers on